top of page

 Who this stage is for

-This stage is designed for businesses that are ready to move beyond scattered visuals and guesswork.
-It suits growing companies, independents, and rebrands who want to turn strategic thinking into a brand they can actually use.
+Stage 2 is designed for businesses that are ready to move beyond scattered visuals and guesswork.

 If we have already worked together in Stage 1, this process becomes far more efficient.
-We already understand your values, audience, and positioning, allowing us to focus on translating that clarity into a strong, cohesive visual system.
+The strategic groundwork is already in place, allowing us to focus on translating that clarity into a strong, cohesive visual system.

 How we work

 We begin with a detailed visual and brand-focused Q&A that builds on your company identity.
-This captures how you want your brand to feel, how it should show up, and how it needs to function in the real world.
+This helps us understand how your brand needs to feel, how it should show up, and how it needs to function in the real world.

-Using this foundation, we develop a complete visual identity and brand guidelines document.
-These guidelines are not just about aesthetics.
-They are a practical tool for clarity, consistency, and delegation, allowing others to work with your brand without diluting it.
+Using this foundation, we design a complete visual identity and brand guidelines document.
+This work is not just about aesthetics.
+It is about clarity, consistency, and delegation, giving you a brand that others can work with confidently without diluting it.

 Here is what this stage includes: